I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dot11wdi/ns-dot11wdi-_wdi_message_header.md

 `TransactionId`

 Specifies the transaction ID.
 This value is used to match host-sent messages with function responses.
 This value must be unique among all outstanding transactions.
 For notifications, the TransactionId must be set to 0 by the function.

+`IhvSpecificId`

+Specifies an IHV-specific ID for this message.
+This can be used by IHVs for debugging purpose.

 ## Requirements